koii-network/docs/quickstart/hello-world/deployment.md

 The configuration file `config-task.yml` contains information about your task.
 A sample `config-task.yml` file can be found in the root directory of your task folder.

 :::info
-The `secret_web3_storage_key` variable requires you to have a Spheron Key, either set it up in your Koii Node App, see [tutorial](https://docs.koii.network/koii/faq#tutorial-step-by-step-guide-to-getting-a-spheron-storage-key), or if you prefer set it up from CLI using [Spheron API](https://docs.spheron.network/rest-api/#creating-an-access-token).
+The `secret_spheron_storage_key` variable requires you to have a Spheron Key, either set it up in your Koii Node App, see [tutorial](https://docs.koii.network/koii/faq#tutorial-step-by-step-guide-to-getting-a-spheron-storage-key), or if you prefer set it up from CLI using [Spheron API](https://docs.spheron.network/rest-api/#creating-an-access-token).
 If you already have the key setup in the Koii App you can find it in settings.
 :::

 Follow the instructions in the file and fill in your task's information: